paoloriccardi/paoloriccardi.github.io/_posts/2021-05-01-dijkstra-algorithm-2.md

     - pops the node reachable with the smaller cost
     - retrieves the list of neighbors for the node (the adjacent nodes)
     - add the node to the visited list
-    - the node is considered to be the actual node (the node we have ideally jumped in)
+    - the node is considered to be the actual node (the node we are ideally exploring)
-3. The list of the neighbors is parsed and for each non-yet-visited node coming from it:
+3. The list of the neighbors is parsed and for each not-yet-visited node coming from it:
     - we retrieve the current cost for reaching the neighbor node checking the `distance` dictionary
     - we calculate the cost of reaching the actual node
-    - if the cost of reaching the neighbor node passing from the actual node is smaller (or equal) to the old cost we had to pay to reach the node so far we update the `distance` dictionary with the new cost, setting the value for the *node from* to the actual node. _In other words we've found a better option to reach the neighbor node, so we will make use of it from now on_.
+    - if the cost of reaching the neighbor node passing from the actual node is smaller (or equal) than the old cost we had to pay to reach the node so far we update the `distance` dictionary with the new cost, setting the value for the *node from* to the actual node. _In other words we've found a better option to reach the neighbor node, so we will make use of it from now on_.
 4. If the node is already in the queue we update its cost/priority value and re-heapify the priority queue itself, otherwise we just push the node to the queue using its cost as priority
 5. When there is no more element in the priority queue, we return the dictionary of the distances which will contain the minimum cost to reach every node of the Graph, plus the last node visited in the shortest path for each node.